 When the Spanish arrived, they built a mission to convert the community, the San José de los Jémez Mission.
 The Pueblo of Jémez is one of New Mexico’s 19 pueblos.
 Most of the 3400 tribal members reside in “Walatowa,” a Towa word meaning “this is the place.”
 Jémez is the only culture left that speaks Towa, one of the Tanoan language group.
 Traditional law forbids the language from being translated into writing.
 It is one of many indigenous languages and oral traditions considered at risk worldwide.

 Approximately 700 years ago, the ancestors of Jémez (Walatowa) Pueblo migrated from the Chaco Canyon/Mesa Verde area.
 They established several communities on the western flank of the Jemez mountain range in the 1300s, including a large pueblo in San Diego Canyon called Giusewa, established ca. 1350 AD.
-“Giusewa” means “place of boiling waters” in Towa, which is a reference to the hot springs nearby.
-The pueblo consisted of several multistory structures, with as many as 1,000 rooms.
+“Giusewa” means “place of boiling waters” in Towa.
+The name is a reference to the hot springs nearby.
+Originally, the pueblo consisted of several multistory structures, some with as many as 1,000 rooms.

 Gíusewa Pueblo Site